Different options to help you in your job search in Japan

 FAQ - Frequently Asked Questions

-A Rirekisho is the standard Japanese resume format used for most job applications in Japan.
+A rirekisho is the standard Japanese resume format required for most job applications in Japan.
 It is more formal and standardized than Western resumes.

 It must be a formal ID-style photo: plain background, professional attire, neutral face or slight smile.